projectnessie/iceberg-catalog-migrator/README.md

 * They just heard about the awesome Arctic catalog (or Nessie) and want to move their existing iceberg tables to Dremio Arctic.
 * They had an on-premise Hive catalog, but want to move tables to a cloud-based catalog as part of their cloud migration strategy.

-Previously, before the Iceberg `1.1.0` release, the only way to migrate tables was by copying the data using the command `insert into targetCatalog.db.tableName as select * from sourceCatalog.db.tableName`.
-After the iceberg `1.1.0` release, all Iceberg Catalogs supports register table with the `catalog#registerTable()` API.
-However, custom code is needed to migrate all the tables in bulk.
+The CLI tool should support two commands
-**Hence, we introduce a CLI tool to migrate Iceberg tables in bulk from one Iceberg Catalog to another without a data copy.**
+* migrate - To bulk migrate the iceberg tables from source catalog to target catalog without data copy.
+Table entries from source catalog will be deleted after the successful migration to the target catalog.
+* register - To bulk register the iceberg tables from source catalog to target catalog without data copy.

+> :warning: `register` command just registers the table.
+Which means the table will be present in both the catalogs after registering.
+**Operating same table from more than one catalog can lead to missing updates, loss of data and table corruption.
+So, it is recommended to use the 'migrate' command in CLI to automatically delete the table from source catalog after registering or avoid operating tables from the source catalog after registering if 'migrate' command is not used.**

+> :warning: **It is recommended to use this CLI tool when there is no in-progress commits for the tables in the source catalog.
+In-progress commits may not make it into the target catalog if used.
+Which can lead to missing updates, loss of data and table corruption.**

 # Iceberg-catalog-migrator
-Need to have java installed in your machine(JDK11 or later version) to use this CLI tool.
+Need to have Java installed in your machine(JDK11 is recommended) to use this CLI tool.

 Below is the CLI syntax:
 ```